0x1eef/0x1eef/README.md

 * [libfetch](https://github.com/0x1eef/libfetch#readme)
   is a portable implementation of FreeBSD's libfetch.
 * [portzap](https://github.com/0x1eef/portzap#readme)
-  is a utility for staying up to date with the [HardenedBSD ports tree](https://git.hardenedbsd.org/hardenedbsd/ports).
+  is a utility for managing a local copy of the [HardenedBSD ports tree](https://git.hardenedbsd.org/hardenedbsd/ports).
 * [ports](https://github.com/0x1eef/ports#readme)
   is a collection of unofficial FreeBSD / OpenBSD ports.